ribbit56/ThemeColors/README.md

 - Bar chart displaying monthly revenue trends
 - Line chart showing user growth over time
 - Clean layout with proper spacing between elements

+## Color Harmony System

+The app includes a comprehensive color harmony system based on established color theory principles:

+- **Complementary**: Colors opposite each other on the color wheel, providing high contrast and visual impact
+- **Analogous**: Colors adjacent to each other on the color wheel, creating a harmonious and cohesive look
+- **Triadic**: Three colors evenly spaced around the color wheel (120° apart), offering balanced contrast
+- **Split-Complementary**: A base color and two colors adjacent to its complement, providing balance with less tension
+- **Tetradic**: Four colors arranged in two complementary pairs, offering rich color possibilities
+- **Monochromatic**: Variations in lightness and saturation of a single color, creating a cohesive look

 ## Browser Compatibility